+As I mentioned earlier, stress can be very dangerous for your fish.
 You need to consider how your fish are getting on with their tankmates.
 They need to have enough space in a tank because if it becomes too much for them being surrounded by too many fish all of the time it can cause them stress, as well as a bit of in-tank fighting.
 Fish are like humans, they will like some and be totally irritated by others.
 That is why a big enough tank is essential.

 The correct male to female ration of your guppies is also very important.
 Male guppies spend most of their time chasing the lady guppies everywhere.
 You must have a ratio of at least 3 females to every male guppy, or the poor females will literally be harassed to death.

 One of the first signs of a stressed guppy is a change in their appearance.
 Stressed guppies may lose their vibrant colors or develop pale patches on their body.
 They may also lose weight or become emaciated if they are not eating properly.
 Keep an eye out for any physical changes in your guppies and take action if you notice anything out of the ordinary.